waku-org/js-waku/examples/eth-pm-wallet-encryption/README.md

 The sender only needs to know the Ethereum address of the recipient.
 The recipient must broadcast his encryption public key as a first step.

-The `main` branch's HEAD is deployed on GitHub Pages at https://js-waku.wakuconnect.dev/examples/eth-pm-wallet-encryption/.
+The `master` branch's HEAD is deployed on GitHub Pages at https://js-waku.wakuconnect.dev/examples/eth-pm-wallet-encryption/.

 To run a development version locally, do: